Aliases for CENPH Gene

 GeneCards Summary for CENPH Gene

 CENPH (Centromere Protein H) is a Protein Coding gene.
-Among its related pathways are Mitotic Metaphase and Anaphase and Cell Cycle, Mitotic.
-GO annotations related to this gene include kinetochore binding.
+Diseases associated with CENPH include Hypopharynx Cancer.
+Among its related pathways are Chromosome Maintenance and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include kinetochore binding.

 UniProtKB/Swiss-Prot for CENPH Gene